MaksimDzhangirov/backendBankExample/docs/part38-eng.md

 This file contains the error logs that will tell you if there's any problem with your DBML script or not.
 In our case, we don't have any errors, so the content of the file is empty.
-But in any case, we never want to commit this log file to Github, right?
+But in any case, we never want to commit this log file to GitHub, right?

 So let's create a `.gitignore` file at the root, and put `*.log` inside the file to ignore all log files.